codezenn/echo-iris/ATTRIBUTIONS.md

 pygame.mixer.Sound buffer for playback through the Waveshare USB sound card.

 Note.
 The original rhasspy/piper repository is now archived.
-Active development has moved to OHF-Voice/piper1-gpl, which uses the GPL-licensed espeak-ng phonemizer.
+Active development has moved to OHF-Voice/piper1-gpl, which uses the GPL licensed espeak-ng phonemizer.
 Echo IRIS uses the older MIT-licensed release 2023.11.14-2 binary.